andrewyakonyuk/dev-bookmarks/README.md

 ## Sample projects
 - [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Microservices Architecture and Containers based Reference Application
 - [lokad-cqrs](https://github.com/Lokad/lokad-cqrs) - Lokad.CQRS is a sample project from Lokad to share experience with CQRS/DDD and ES.
-It includes sources of components and tools that saved days in dev and production.
 - [Fohjin](https://github.com/MarkNijhof/Fohjin) - reference project with explaination of the patterns that make up CQRS
 - [akkadotnet-code-samples](https://github.com/petabridge/akkadotnet-code-samples) - Akka.NET professional reference code samples
 - [Winds](https://github.com/GetStream/Winds) - Winds is an open source & beautiful RSS reader built using React/Redux/Sails/Node and Stream (https://getstream.io).
 It showcases personalized feeds powered by the https://getstream.io API.